jtcat/ft-irc/README.md

 # FT-Irc - A simple IRC server
 A zero dependency IRC server written in C++.
-Can handle quite a few clients connected to it.
+Can handle quite a few thousand clients connected to it.
 # Features
 - Direct messages between users
 - Channel operators